 The cellular stress response is characterized by the production of heat shock proteins (HSP) that mediate cell recovery from and protection against potentially lethal injury.
-While this protective role is well documented in metabolic, degenerative, and ischemic brain injury, focus upon the role of HSPs in the modulation of a virus’ ability to induce disease in nervous tissue (i.e., neurovirulence) is conspicuously lacking.
+This protective role is well documented in metabolic, degenerative, and ischemic brain injury, but our group was the first to address how these same HSP influence a virus’ ability to spread and cause disease in the nervous system.